itpp-labs/pos-addons/pos_debt_notebook/doc/index.rst

 * At the top of the Customer's form.
 * On the payment page

-You can use these buttons in 2 cases:

-* If you click on the button on the Customer's form then unpaid debt will be added to the payment amount for the product immediately.
-* If you don't use the button on the Customer's form  you can  use another ``[Pay Full Debt]`` button on the payment page.
-If you click on the button then unpaid debt will be added to the payment amount for the product.
+* If you click on the button  ``[Pay Full Debt]`` then unpaid debt will be added to the payment amount for the product.

 Credit Products
 ---------------